ethereumjs/ethereumjs-monorepo/README.md

 var account = new Account(raw);
 ```

-Or lastly an `Object` containing the Properties of the account
+Or lastly an `Object` containing the Properties of the account:

 ```javascript
 var raw = {